fuego96/gw2mi/README.md

 * Launch the first GW2 as you normally do (ie. double-clicking gw2.exe or gw2-64.exe).
 * Double-click the gw2mi.bat shortcut (even if the first one is just showing the GW2 login screen).

-As you launch gw2mi.bat last, that's it really.
+As long as you launch gw2mi.bat last, that's really all there is to it.

 ###Reference
 **Links:**